foerstner-lab/READemption/rapl/doc/source/index.rst

 What is RAPL?
 =============

 *RNA-Seq Analysis PipeLine* (*RAPL*) is - as the name implies - a pipeline for the computational analysis of RNA-Seq data.
-It was originally developed to process dRNA-Seq reads (see Sharma *et al.*, Nature, 2010) originating from bacterial samples.
+It was originally developed to process dRNA-Seq reads (as introduced by Sharma *et al.*, Nature,
+2010) originating from bacterial samples.
 Meanwhile is was extended to process data generated in different experimental setups and originating from all domain of life.
 It was applied to analyze